California Laws About Pedestrian and Bicycle Travel

 Under Assembly Bill 3077, people under 18 years-old cited for not wearing a helmet while operating, or riding as a passenger on, a bicycle, skateboard, non-motorized scooter, or wearing roller blades will now be offered a “fix-it” ticket.
 A “fix-it” ticket enables minors cited for not wearing a helmet to correct the violation by completing a local bicycle safety course within 120 days of the citation.

-A person operating a bicycle on a Class 1 bikeway is subjected to all the collision-related California Vehicle Code provisions that apply to a driver on a roadway during a hit-and-run.
-Under the new law, a person involved in a collision while riding a bicycle on a path with completely separated right of way for pedestrians and bicycles is required by law to remain at the scene and exchange information with parties involved.
+Assembly Bill 3077 states that a person operating a bicycle on a Class 1 bikeway (a separated mixed-used path for pedestrians and bicyclists) is subjected to all the crash-related California Vehicle Code provisions that apply to a driver on a roadway during a hit-and-run.
+Under the new law, a person involved in a crash while riding a bicycle on a path with a completely separated right of way for pedestrians and bicycles is required by law to remain at the scene and exchange information with parties involved.

 State Bill 179 allows California residents to designate a non-binary gender marker on state-issued drivers’ licenses, state identification cards, and birth certificates.